Bainbridge Island Pilates ,Gyrotonic, Herbal Medicine

 There is great privilege in being able to walk and move freely in this world without restriction.

 Thus we wonder: what are the effects of walking, how long does one walk, why do we walk and when does it end?
+This work examines movement as a non-violent radical act.

 This piece will be set in nature, with the intention that the viewer will stumble upon the work like public art.